LakshanShalintha/PHP-Web-Project/README.md

-# Travallo: Discover the Beauty of Sri Lanka
+# Travalo: Discover the Beauty of Sri Lanka
-Travallo is a comprehensive web platform designed to enhance the Sri Lankan tourism experience.
-Whether you're planning your next vacation or looking to explore the rich culture and breathtaking landscapes of Sri Lanka, Travallo has you covered.
+Travalo is a comprehensive web platform designed to enhance the Sri Lankan tourism experience.
+Whether you're planning your next vacation or looking to explore the rich culture and breathtaking landscapes of Sri Lanka, Travalo has you covered.

 Features
 Explore Top Travel Destinations: Discover the best places to visit across Sri Lanka, from historical landmarks to hidden gems.